memfault/interrupt/_drafts/unit-testing-basics.md

 Thankfully, `littlefs` includes an _emulated_ version of its filesystem which runs directly on a PC.
 These source files are under `littlefs/emubd`, and we can add them to our unit test to make a fully functional `littlefs` filesystem.
+In this example, we can imagine that the `emubd` portion of `littlefs` is a fake.

 The strategy we use to store various K/V pairs is that each `key` will be a new filename under the `/kv` directory, and the value will be written as the file